Because ultrasound cannot penetrate bone,

 leukomalacia (PVL) is not usually detectable until several weeks after birth.

-For this reason, cranial ultrasound is generally done between 4 and 8 weeks
+For this reason, cranial ultrasound is generally done 4 to 8 weeks

 after delivery.
 Because cranial ultrasound may find suspicious areas in the